Call of Duty: Modern Warfare angers Russians who call it 'propaganda'

 This isn't the first time the Modern Warfare series has caused a stir in Russia.
 Previously, the "No Russian" mission from Modern Warfare 2, which depicted an undercover CIA agent shooting civilians in a Moscow airport, was removed from the Russian PC version.
 Console releases were cancelled.

 This time, Sony decided not to allow a PS4 release of Modern Warfare in Russia.
-While it didn't state the reason, criticism of the game from Russian media was obviously the influence.
-There is no outright ban at this time, though: Modern Warfare is available in Russia on PC and Xbox, though only as a download.
+There is no outright ban, though: Modern Warfare is available in Russia on PC and Xbox, though only as a download.

 While Activision isn't likely to care much if it loses out on a portion of the Russian market, US game developers are increasingly being pressured by international markets as a trend.
 The Bolivian government objected to Ubisoft's portrayal of the country in Ghost Recon Wildlands, for instance, and the Chinese market is heavily regulated, such that Chinese soldiers are unlikely to show up as villains in any mainstream games.
 (It bears mentioning that a major foreign war involving China would be tough to 'rip from the headlines' anyway, as the US and Russia are far more active beyond their borders.)